-You can store pizza dough in the freezer, and it will last for one or two months.
+You can store pizza dough in the freezer (see my tips and other methods in my article about storing pizza dough), and it will last for one or two months.
 When you are ready to defrost it, it is important to try to avoid using a microwave or any method that might partially cook the dough.

 The best way to defrost pizza dough is to use a cold defrosting method.
 Once you defrost your pizza dough, make sure that you use it within a few days so that the yeast doesn’t have a chance to break down the gluten and make it sour.

 1 – Defrost Pizza Dough in the Refrigerator